eclipse-hono/hono/site/documentation/content/deployment/resource-limitation.md

 Hono supports limiting the overall number of simultaneously connected devices per tenant.
 Please refer to the [connections limit concept]({{< relref "/concepts/resource-limits.md#connections-limit" >}}) for more information.
 The limit needs to be configured at the tenant level using the *resource-limits* configuration property.
 Please refer to the [Tenant API]({{< ref "/api/tenant#tenant-information-format" >}}) for configuration details.

-## Limiting the Number of Messages
+## Limiting the Data Volume

-Hono supports limiting the number of messages that devices of a tenant can publish to Hono during a given time interval.
+Hono supports limiting the amount of data that devices of a tenant can publish to Hono during a given time interval.
 Please refer to the [messages limit concept] ({{< relref "/concepts/resource-limits.md#messages-limit" >}}) for more information.
 The limit needs to be configured at the tenant level using the *resource-limits* configuration property.
 Please refer to the [Tenant API]({{< ref "/api/tenant#tenant-information-format" >}}) for configuration details.